eProsima/Integration-Service-docs/docs/examples.rst

 **Execution**

-In one terminal, launch HelloWorldExample as publisher:
+In one terminal, launch HelloWorldExample as a publisher:

 ::